zzzprojects/learn-orm/tutorials/eval-expression/evaluate-expression.md

 In an expression with multiple operators, the operators with higher precedence are evaluated before the operators with lower precedence.

-In the following example, the multiplication is performed first because it has higher precedence than addition.
+In the following example, multiplication is performed first because it has higher precedence than addition.

 ```csharp
 public static void Example3()